 Check and enable the VT-x technology in the computer BIOS – Read this guide.

 Download and execute the Intel processor utility from Intel Site.
 After running the tool, it should show the support of Virtualization Technology (VT) and Intel 64 Architecture.

 The above screen indicates this host can have 64-bit OS because VT and 64 Bit enabled.

 The below video explains the difference between 32-bit and 64-bit processors.

-If your processor is dual-core, then you can select two in the number of processors.
-In the Preferred mode, better to leave it as ‘Automatic’, so VMware will adjust the processor mode as per the guest operating system’s requirement.
+If your processor is dual-core, you can select two in the number of processors.
+In the Preferred mode, it is better to leave it as ‘Automatic,’ so VMware will adjust the processor mode per the guest operating system’s requirement.

 Start the 64-bit guest OS installation in the 32-Bit host OS VMware; it will start and work fine.